Updated District 6 basketball playoff pairings

-You can find a schedule of District 6 basketball games day-by-day this week in the article below.

-You can find a link to the District 6 basketball brackets at the bottom of the article.
+You can find the update District 6 basketball playoff pairings including Friday’s results below:

 Monday 2-17